Obsidian: Americas

 Pre-Columbian Mesoamericans' use of obsidian was extensive and sophisticated; including carved and worked obsidian for tools and decorative objects.
-Mesoamericans also made a type of sword with obsidian blades mounted in a wooden body.
-Called a macuahuitl, the weapon could inflict terrible injuries, combining the sharp cutting edge of an obsidian blade with the ragged cut of a serrated weapon.
-The polearm version of this weapon was called tepoztopilli.
+Mesoamericans made use of a variety of weapons using obsidian, such as macuahuitl, a type of sword with obsidian blades lining a wooden shaft, or the tepoztopilli, a polearm with a leaf or spade shaped wooden head lined with blades in a similar manner.
+Spanish sources describe these weapons as being able kill and inflicting terrible injuries.

 Obsidian mirrors were used by some Aztec priests to conjure visions and make prophecies.
-They were connected with Tezcatlipoca, god of obsidian and sorcery, whose name can be translated from the Nahuatl language as 'Smoking Mirror’.
+They were connected with Tezcatlipoca, god of obsidian and sorcery, whose name can be translated from the Nahuatl language as 'Smoking Mirror'.